NatasWillDoIt/souls_hud/README.md

 # souls_hud
-this is a hud that has a cyberpunk feel and look do /togglehud to remove all hud elements [Natas Discord](https://www.dsc.gg/natas)
+this is a fully modular hud that has a cyberpunk feel and look do /togglehud to remove all hud elements meaning you can move the hud ui anywhere
+[Natas Discord](https://www.dsc.gg/natas)

 Supports :